shivannis/xandr-docs-public/xandr-docs/monetize/mobile-ad-call-reference.md

 > Note that device ID fields are case sensitive.

 > [!NOTE]
 > Several of these parameters need to be URL encoded.
-For more information about URL encoding, see this [Wikipedia article](https://en.wikipedia.org/wiki/Percent-encoding).

 | Parameter | Type | Required? | Description |
 |---|---|---|---|